nbatista13/desafioQA/README.md

-2. 1. # Automated Tests - Serasa :man_technologist: :woman_technologist:
+2. 1. # Automated Tests - Serasa :man_technologist:

       This automation project was created using Selenium WebDriver with Java and Junit, and it’s important to mention that its entire structure follows the Page Object pattern.